-The last two years have really encouraged a change in workplace environments where many employers and employees transitioned to a remote working arrangement.
-Studies have shown that 84% of people enjoy working from home and 92% would continue to work from home regularly if given the opportunity.
+The last few years have really encouraged a change in workplace environments where many employers and employees transitioned to a remote working arrangement.
+Studies have shown that 84% of people enjoy working remotely and 92% would continue to work remotely regularly if given the opportunity.

 As start another tumultuous year, let’s have a look at the forecasted work from home trends to look out for in 2022.